bisqq/Vulkan-Tutorial/README.md

 # Vulkron

-### TODO
-- Rework the design and the code to follow more modern coding practices.
-- Create a more efficient wrapper
-___

 I learned the graphics API, Vulkan, through the [Vulkan tutorial](https://vulkan-tutorial.com/) and some experimentation on my own.

 The difficult part about about this project was abstracting/creating a wrapper for it.
 It was hard to know what needs to be wrapped/abstracted, but I for sure did not want to keep everything in a file or two.
 My goal for this project is to make it easier for others work with a lower level graphics API.